agiledigital-labs/aws-durable-lambda/README.md

 This is a serverless plugin that automates using AWS SQS and AWS DynamoDB make a function "durable".

-This patten is generally used to bypass the maximum AWS API Gateway/Lambda Proxy timeout.
+This pattern is generally used to bypass the maximum AWS API Gateway/Lambda Proxy timeout.

 The idea is you can use the HTTP to submit a request that will trigger a long-running Lambda.
 This call will immediately return a response with a HTTP GET URL that allows you to query the status of the task.